 - Infection may occur more often if the blood has too few normal white blood cells.
 Many types of white blood cells are needed to fight infections caused by different germs.

 The leukemic lymphoblasts may also collect in the child’s lymph nodes and cause them to swell.
-Lymphoblasts may also spread to other organs, including the skin, liver, spleen, ovaries (in girls), testicles (in boys), and the spinal fluid.
+Lymphoblasts may also spread to other organs, including the skin, liver, spleen, a girl’s ovaries, a boy’s testicles, and the spinal fluid.

 This section is about ALL in children, sometimes called childhood ALL or pediatric ALL.
 Learn more about acute lymphocytic leukemia in adults.